semuconsulting/PyGPSClient/README.md

 ![full app screenshot ubx](/images/all_widgets.png)

 The application runs on any platform which supports a Python interpreter (>=3.7) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-It displays location and diagnostic data from any NMEA, UBX or RTCM3 compatible GNSS/GPS device over a standard serial (UART) or USB port, or from a previously-saved datalog file, *in addition to* providing a useful subset of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool.
+It displays navigation and diagnostic data from any NMEA, UBX or RTCM3 compatible GNSS/GPS device *in addition to* providing a useful subset of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool.

 The application can be installed using the standard `pip` Python package manager - see [installation instructions](#installation) below.